SystemsApproach/security/infra.rst

 generalizes beyond web servers responding to HTTP GET requests.
 A network is itself a distributed collection of forwarding and transmission resources, engineered to distribute those resources in a way that avoids vulnerable bottlenecks.
-The DNS, for example, is itself a highly distributed system designed to avoid single points of failure with redundancy at all levels of the hierarchy.
+The DNS illustrates this perfectly: it is a highly distributed system designed to avoid single points of failure with redundancy at all levels of the hierarchy.

 The second countermeasure is to filter malicious traffic as early